top of page

 So you can understand then, why a partnership with Suno AI was so valuable to Microsoft.
 Copilot added new Suno plugin around mid-December and now the whole internet has access to its text-to-song capabilities.
 Discord is still available but no longer a requirement.

-Suno Discord: Accessing Chirp and Bark
+Suno's Discord: The early days of Chirp and Bark

 For the best experience with Suno, we recommend that you use the web browser app instead of Discord.
 The interface is much cleaner and easier to navigate.